willr196/guardian-data-streaming/DE/streaming_data.md

 ## Context
 From time to time, Northcoders may want to search media for relevant content.
 Relevant content can be saved for use by our marketing and careers teams.
-Unnecessary articles would be discarded.
+Unnecessary articles are discarded.

 ## High-level desired outcome
-As a proof of concept, you are asked to create an application to retrieve articles from the Guardian API and publish it to a [message broker](https://en.wikipedia.org/wiki/Message_broker) so that it can be consumed and analysed by other applications.
+As a proof of concept, you are asked to create an application to retrieve articles from the [Guardian API](https://open-platform.theguardian.com/) and publish it to a [message broker](https://en.wikipedia.org/wiki/Message_broker) so that it can be consumed and analysed by other applications.

 The tool will accept a search term (e.g. "machine learning"), an optional "date_from" field, and a reference to a message broker.
 It will use the search terms to search for articles in the Guardian API.
 It will then post details of up to ten hits to the message broker.